 Oka National Park is one of 28 Quebec National Parks, the majority of which are administered by the Société des établissements de plein air du Québec (SÉPAQ) (Nunavik Parks administer the others).
 Although all provincial parks in Quebec have used the term “national park” since 2002, there is no connection to the federal national park system, administered by Parks Canada.

-Oka National Park is the third closest of the National Park’s to Montreal.
+Oka National Park is the third closest National Park to Montreal.
 The park not only contains Calvaire Hill, an important historical site but it is located in an exceptionally rich natural environment.
 Efforts to protect the present territory of the park began in the early 1960s and eventually became Oka National Park in 2001.

 In 1717, the governor of New France ceded much of the territory on which the park sits to Sulpician missionaries establishing a mission for the evangelization of native Americans.
 The Sulpicians took part in the development of the Calvaire, a religious trail in the mountain: four oratories and three chapels were built between 1740 and 1742.
 Today, you can hike that trail up the hill where the religious sites still form a historic infrastructure unique in North America.